Kong/docs.konghq.com/README.md

 1. When a pull request is opened, any changed files are detected and those URLs are checked for broken links.
 This allows us to fix pages incrementally and ensure that we don't break any new links.
 1. A full site scan, against the latest version of each product only.
 This allows us to check all pages for broken links.
 Once all broken links are fixed, we can retire this job in favour of the CI check.

-To run a full site scan locally, you'll need the [`netlify` CLI](https://docs.netlify.com/cli/get-started/) installed.
+To run a full site scan locally, you'll need to have the [`netlify` CLI](https://docs.netlify.com/cli/get-started/) installed.

 Do **NOT** run the link checker against production.